-"Screening test," in alcohol: the initial test to determine if a driver has a prohibited concentration of alcohol in his or her system.
+"Screening test," in alcohol: the initial test to determine if a driver has a prohibited concentration of alcohol in their system.
 In drug testing: a screen to eliminate negative urine specimens from further consideration.

 "Substance abuse," refers to patterns of substance use that result in health consequences or impairment in social, psychological and occupational functioning.